-In their simplest forms: frontends includes all parts of a website or app as the user sees it; backends concern admin-focused features such as content management tools.
+In their simplest forms: the front ends include all parts of a website or app as the user sees it; the back ends concern admin-focused features such as content management tools.
 These parts come together in separate but complementary ways to provide a complete package in terms of design, user experience, and security.
 In fact, there are even differences between back-end and front-end languages.

 Of course, some modern website designs can appear more fluid than this otherwise standard setup.
 CSS and HTML5 have paved the way for innovative means to display information with features like parallax scrolling.

 Online banking is a good example of an average front user experience.
 Customers can log on to their bank’s website and initiate transactions or review account summaries.
-These are user experiences based on front end features.
+These are positive user experiences based on front-end features.

 An admin’s user experience may involve posting to a website’s blog or updating various pages, including the “About” section.